- Field Service Management

 “To gain buy-in for this enormous change-management challenge, leaders must translate their blueprint into a clear, coherent narrative for employees, investors, and other stakeholders,” explains McKinsey.
 “The narrative should articulate how each piece of the work contributes to the organization’s larger strategic goals.”

-Following the pilot period, change management teams will decide whether and how to roll out the solution at scale.
-If the answer is “yes,” there will be a need to train technicians and dispatchers.
+Following the pilot period, field service change management teams will decide whether and how to roll out the solution at scale.
+If the answer is “yes,” there will be a need to train technicians and field service dispatchers.
 After all, people may be accustomed to an existing way of working.

 For this reason, companies can expect a successful transition to take place over the course of weeks — or even months — depending on the scale of a business.

-But adopting a new tool doesn’t have to be a struggle.
+But adopting a new field service management tool doesn’t have to be a struggle.
 The right field service software will help the service company deliver gains in efficiency such as with first-time fix rates from day one and mobility.
-It will include a user friendly mobile app for technicians to capture data in the field.
-It will require a tool that works as a central hub for everyone to stay up-to-date including mobile teams, administrators, and customers.
+It will include a user-friendly field service mobile app for technicians to capture data in the field.
+It will require a field service tool that works as a central hub for everyone to stay up-to-date including mobile teams, administrators, and customers.

 Tips to deploy field service software successfully